Rishabh672003/Neovim/README.md

 git clone https://github.com/Rishabh672003/Neovim ~/.config/nvim && nvim
 ```

-## After Installation

-After launching neovim for the first time, packer will automatically install all the extension and will give you some errors, just ignore them and reopen neovim the errors should be resolved.

 ## optional dependencies

 These are all the optional dependencies if you dont want anything just remove them neovim should work fine either way